Control Statements

 {% include ["special_sidebar.html", "sidebar.html"] optional %}

-Macros can be thought of as a special form of function whose internal context is isolated from the outside world by parameter passing, and whose rendered output is returned as a whole.
+A macro can be thought of as a special type of function.
+Its internal context is passed through parameters and isolated from the outside.
+The macro's rendered output is returned as a whole.

 {% macro input(label, type="text") %}